RiceC-at-MasonHS/SB29-guard/CONTRIBUTING.md

 ## Tests & Coverage
 We maintain per-package coverage gates in CI for critical packages.
 Please add tests alongside changes.
 See badges and coverage summaries in CI artifacts.

+## License
+By contributing, you agree that your contributions will be licensed under the AGPL-3.0 (see `LICENSE`).